-Public Involvement Plan (PIP)
+Public Involvement Plan (PIP) & Title VI Plan

 The Greenville Urban Area Metropolitan Planning Organization (GUAMPO) presents its Public Involvement Plan (PIP).
 The purpose of the Plan is to provide guidelines for establishing and maintaining optimum public involvement in the transportation planning process.
 The Plan incorporates current public involvement objectives, policies, and techniques.
 It is critical for the MPO as part of its public involvement process to provide complete information, timely public notice, and support continuing involvement of the public in the development of plans and programs.

-The Public Involvement Plan is available by clicking here.
+MPO's Public Involvement Plan is available by clicking here.

-Transportation Improvement Program (TIP)
+Metropolitan Transportation Improvement Program (MTIP)

-The TIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, and etc.) within the Metropolitan Planning Organization boundary.
-It is revised bi-annually to incorporate those projects in the LRTP having an ability to be funded within the seven-year period.
+The MTIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, and etc.) within the Metropolitan Planning Organization boundary.
+It is revised bi-annually to incorporate those projects in the MTP having an ability to be funded within the seven-year period.
 Projects are grouped by roadway functional classification and indicate the year, fund source, and funding levels for each project phase within the seven year time frame covered by the MTIP.

 Unified Planning Work Program (UPWP)